Non-inner amenability of the Higman-Thompson groups: Introduction

 Thompson's groups $F$, $T$, and $V$ were introduced by Thompson in the 1960s (see, e.g., \cite{mckenzie73}), and have since attained a prominent position in group theory.
 They often serve as examples of groups with unusual behavior and generate interesting open questions, most famously it remains open whether $F$ is amenable.
 These groups can be defined as certain groups of self-homeomorphisms of the standard binary Cantor set $\Cantor_2=\{1,2\}^\N$, and have natural generalizations $F_n$, $T_n$, and $V_n$ using the $n$-ary Cantor set $\Cantor_n=\{1,\dots,n\}^\N$.
 The groups $V_n$ were first studied by Higman \cite{higman74}, and are now typically called the Higman--Thompson groups.
 The groups $F_n$ and $T_n$ were technically not studied by Higman, and first appeared in work of Brown \cite{brown87}, but here we will refer to $F_n$, $T_n$, and $V_n$ collectively as Higman--Thompson groups.
 (As Brown says in \cite{brown87}, $F_n$ and $T_n$, ``\emph{were not considered by Higman, but they are simply the obvious generalizations of Thompson's $F$ and $T$.}'') As a remark, the groups we denote here by $F_n$, $T_n$, and $V_n$ were denoted $F_{n,\infty}$, $T_{n,1}$, and $G_{n,1}$, respectively, in \cite{brown87}.

 A (discrete) group $G$ is \emph{inner amenable} if there is a finitely additive probability measure on $G\setminus\{1\}$ that is invariant under the conjugation action of $G$.
-If $G$ has a non-trivial finite conjugacy class then it satisfies this definition for uninteresting reasons, so we typically either require the measure to be atomless (as in \cite{tucker-drob20}), or require $G$ to be ICC, meaning the conjugacy class of every non-trivial element is infinite.
+We say $G$ is \emph{amenable} if there is a finitely additive probability measure on $G$ that is invariant under left multiplication.
+It is a standard fact that amenable groups are inner amenable, but the converse is far from true (for example see \cite{tucker-drob20}).
+If $G$ has a non-trivial finite conjugacy class then it is inner amenable for uninteresting reasons, so we typically either require the measure to be atomless (as in \cite{tucker-drob20}), or require $G$ to be ICC, meaning the conjugacy class of every non-trivial element is infinite.
 All the groups we consider here are ICC.

 In \cite{haagerup17}, Haagerup and Olesen proved that $T$ and $V$ are not inner amenable.
 Our main result here is that the same is true of all the Higman--Thompson groups $T_n$ and $V_n$:

 \begin{main:non_inn_am} For all $n\ge 2$, the Higman--Thompson groups $T_n$ and $V_n$ are non-inner amenable. \end{main:non_inn_am}